-You could try the Safe Mode option in Mac OS if your MacBook Air doesn’t turn on.
+You could try the Safe Mode option in Mac OS if your MacBook Air Won’t Turn On.
 It is a bare basic version of the OS.
-What it mostly does is it only allows the usage of a certain number of apps to start during the boot-up process.
+What it mainly does is it only allows the usage of a certain number of apps to start during the boot-up process.
 To perform safe mode:

-- While starting up keep pressing Shift, Command and “V” key at the same time.
+- While starting up, keep pressing the Shift, Command, and “V” keys simultaneously.